 Insects and Rodents

-Nutritionists and health experts say that laziness is the real killer when it comes to your health issues, but laziness can also become an enemy for your pantry.
-When you have a well-equipped pantry, and you’ve managed to stockpile everything you needed you get a feeling of achievement and feel good about yourself.
+Nutritionists and health experts say that laziness is the real killer when it comes to your health issues.
+However, laziness can also become an enemy for your pantry.
+When you have a well-equipped pantry, and you’ve managed to stockpile everything you needed you to get a feeling of achievement and feel good about yourself.
 And you have all the right to feel this way, considering the amount of effort you’ve put into it.
-However, after some time, this feeling becomes comfortable enough, that you start to forget about things you should be doing.
-Things like checking the temperature in your pantry, cleaning the pantry, rotating the food, checking and discarding compromised food items, etc.

 Have a backup plan